voi-jankowski/svg-logo-maker/README.md

 Finally answer the question about the desired color for your shape with a valic color name or a hexadecimal number.

-After that your new logo will be created as the svg file with the your logo text as the name of the file and saved in `output` folder.
+After that your new logo will be created as the svg file with the name made up of <span style="color: pink;">'your logo's text'</span>`-logo.svg` and saved in `output` folder.

 ![Location of the file created.](./assets/images/readme-5.png)

+The folder `examples` contains sample SVG files generated using the application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>